Rabbit–duck illusion: Philosophical implications

 Several scholars suggested that the illusion resonates philosophically and politically.
 Wittgenstein, as Shirley Le Penne commented, employed the rabbit–duck illusion to distinguish perception from interpretation.
-If you see only a duck, you would say "this is a duck", but once you become aware of the duality you would say "now I see it as a rabbit".
-You may also say "it's a rabbit–duck", which, for Wittgenstein, is a perceptual report.
+Seen only as a duck, one might think that it was a duck, but once one becomes aware of the duality one might say "now I see it as a rabbit".
+One may also say "it's a rabbit–duck", which, for Wittgenstein, is a perceptual report.

-According to Jonny Thomson, Wittgenstein's famous duck-rabbit illusion explains the concept of ‘aspect perception’.
-Even for the same object, depending on the observer’s conceptual and experiential framework, ‘seen-as’ changes as a duck or a rabbit, and we always immediately recognize the object ‘seeing as’ rather than as itself.
-Wittgenstein points out that the moment of realizing this perceptual shift is rare, and some people may be ‘aspect blind’ and not be able to see the other aspect at all.
+According to Jonny Thomson, Wittgenstein's famous duck-rabbit illusion explains the concept of 'aspect perception'.
+Even for the same object, depending on the observer's conceptual and experiential framework, 'seen-as' changes as a duck or a rabbit, and we always immediately recognize the object 'seeing as' rather than as itself.
+Wittgenstein points out that the moment of realizing this perceptual shift is rare, and some people may be 'aspect blind' and not be able to see the other aspect at all.
 Ultimately, this reminds us of how fluid the way we understand the world is at times.

 Norwood Russell Hanson has extended Wittgenstein's discussion into a philosophy of science discussion of theory-ladenness.
 Thomas Kuhn, like Hanson, also used the rabbit–duck illusion as a metaphor for revolutionary change in science, illustrating the way in which a paradigm shift could cause one to see the same information in an entirely different way.